anowacki/SeisModels.jl/README.md

 parameterisations and models are acceptable for inclusion.
 Contributions are welcome.

-Built in models are PREM and AK135.
+Built in models are ak135, PREM, iasp91, and Weber et al. (Science, 2011)'s model of the moon.

 ## How to install